-- 27.1 The Council of Governors has the power to appoint other voting non-executive directors of the Trust. - 27.2 The criteria for qualification for appointment as a voting and non-voting non-executive director is set out in paragraph 19 above (other than disqualification by virtue of paragraph 25). - 27.3 The power of the Council of Governors to re-appoint non-executive directors is to be exercised, so far as possible, by re-appointing up to a maximum of nine years terms and for exceptional approval would be required in cases that exceed this period.

-27.4 The Council of Governors will appoint an independent non-executive director to be the senior independent director and one other non-executive director to the position of Deputy Chair in consultation with the Trust Chair.
+- 27.3 The criteria for qualification for appointment as a voting and non-voting non-executive director is set out in paragraph 19 above (other than disqualification by virtue of paragraph 25 below). - 27.4 The power of the Council of Governors to re-appoint non-executive directors is to be exercised, so far as possible, by re-appointing up to a maximum of nine years terms and for exceptional approval would be required in cases that exceed this period. - 27.5 The Council of Governors will appoint an independent non-executive director to be the senior independent director and one other non-executive director to the position of Deputy Chair in consultation with the Trust Chair.